 According to archaeologists, mazes go back even further in time.
 It’s thought that prehistoric people created mazes to trap evil spirits or for other rituals.
 Today, it’s primarily young children and their families who enjoy running through America’ corn mazes and most may have little thought of Minotaurs or evil spirits.
 If you’re looking for a fun fall activity to enjoy with family or friends, grab yourself a thermos of apple cider and head to one of the following mazes–some of the best corn mazes you’ll find in the Midwest.

-As the largest corn maze in Southern Indiana, the Deere Farms Corn Maze and Pumpkin Patch is a great place to enjoy a crisp fall Saturday.
+As the largest corn maze in Southern Indiana, the Deere Farms Corn Maze and Pumpkin Patch (now Farm LIFE Lanesville) is a great place to enjoy a crisp fall Saturday.
 And, if you believe yourself to be a corn maze expert, test your skills with an evening run–but you’ll need to bring your own flashlight!

 If you prefer a genuine challenge and don’t mind being on your feet for a while, head to Dexter, Mich., to experience the Blast Corn Maze.
 This tricky maze is set within 10 acres and includes 3.5 miles of trails.
 Hayrides, treat, and a pumpkin patch are also part of this special seasonal attraction.

 The Colony Pumpkin Patch of North Liberty, Iowa, is set on 10 acres, and while there are other long mazes at other locations in the Midwest that are also noteworthy, this one is special as some of the proceeds go to support research into childhood diseases.
 You can run the maze for a good cause and also enjoy other on-site activities like the train ride, duck races, and more.